Rumpunzel/Vagrant/obsidian_vault/Vagrant/WIP 5/Violence.md

 If you receive an injury after which the sum of your injuries exceeds at least one of your attribute scores, you must succeed on a **Guts** save against the sum of all their injuries or become incapacitated.

+All injures heal by one while resting.
+Whenever a die comes up lower than the injury, increase that injury by 1.
+Can split injuries while resting.
+Perhaps a permanent attribute decrease when done without help.

 ## Weapons
 Weapons make violence much more dangerous.
 Each weapon is represented by a weapon die.
 The longer/bigger the weapon, the bigger the die.